minimpoun/ProjectSetupTool/README.md

 How To Download:
-You can either pull the source code and run it from Visual Studios OR you can just download the .exe and needed files.
+You can either pull the source code from the Master Branch and run it from Visual Studios OR you can just download the .exe and needed files from the Project Branch (recommended).